 Note: This was written originally for the daily newsletter at the Columbia Journalism Review, where I am the chief digital writer

-Here’s more on misinformation:
+Here’s more on the protests:

 Other notable stories:

 Protocol, a new technology news site owned by the same group that runs Politico, announced on Tuesday that it is laying off 13 staff members due to the economic downturn caused by the coronavirus.
 The site launched on February 5 with much fanfare, and a note from management said the coronavirus “has done nothing to shake our faith in Protocol’s mission or our long-term opportunity,” but added that the virus and its spinoff effects have “profoundly changed the economic realities of the present.”
 Owner Robert Allbritton said that the current crisis “has elements of the fear that we felt after 9/11, the financial worry that we experienced in 2008, and the unknown that surrounds a natural disaster like a hurricane or tornado all rolled into one.”

 An internal document at Vice Media Group lays out a plan for substantial layoffs at the new-media company’s websites, as Vice considers a variety of options to deal with coronavirus pandemic.
 The planning document, which was reviewed by The Wall Street Journal, calls for layoffs of over 300 people in digital operations, including major cuts at both Vice News and Refinery29, the women-focused digital publisher Vice acquired last year.
 A Vice Media Group spokeswoman said the planning document represented one of several scenarios being developed inside the company for potential consideration and hadn’t been endorsed by management.